adev175/RSTSCANet_VFI_Kienv1/README.md

 # RSTSCANet_VFI
 This is the repo for my research about Video Frame Interpolation.
+In this research, I created Residual Spatial Temporal Swin transformer Channel Attention Group (RSTSCAGroup) which based on Swin Transformer to study the feature map of two input images.
+Also, I used Pixel Shuffle to down shuffle the input feature to strengthen the  long-range dependencies of Transformer model.
+Moreover, the Pixel Shuffle generates down-sampled feature map without losing any information.

 ## Dependencies
 Current version is tested on: